Dear Diary,

 Yes, crass choice of words for a crassly shitty situation.

 One drama follows the next.
-After the last scandal, the management raved to me about what they were planning with regard to the full-time positions that needed to be filled.
-Which guys and gals will finally help us to form a solid team here.
-But obviously my cognitive abilities are paralysed every time, as if at the push of a button.
-Because what I've always been able to do so well in about 30 years of work - listening, understanding and subconsciously remembering the exact wording of all the relevant sentences of my conversation partner - no longer works at all as soon as I talk to the management (GF).
-My brain seems to party and come up with things that I think I heard days later.
-Too crass, no joke.
-Is completely atypical of ALS and to my knowledge has never been documented.
+After the last scandal, the management told me all about what they were planning in terms of the full-time positions to be filled.
+Which guys and girls would finally help us to create a permanent team here.
+But obviously my cognitive abilities are paralysed every time, as if on cue.
+Because what I've always been really good at in around 30 years of work - listening, understanding and subconsciously memorising the exact wording of all the relevant sentences of my conversation partner - no longer works at all as soon as I talk to the management (GF).
+My brain seems to be having a party and comes up with lots of things that I think I've heard days later.
+Too blatant, no kidding.
+It's completely atypical for ALS and, as far as I know, has never been documented.
 Wink smiley.

 The fund would have to pay for at least 5.3 full-time positions, according to my estimated head calculation.
 Really well-paid full-time positions.
 But really well paid.
 Nobody tells you the exact figures.
 But I can say one thing for sure.
 When I was in my early 20s, I didn't even have half of that on my pay slip.
 But we only have three full-time positions at the moment.
 So we are 2.5 short.
 There is no question that these vacancies will be filled so that a routine can finally be established and a certain standard of care can be maintained.
 On this point, I have great hope from a recent telephone conversation with the manager.
 Yes, now all of a sudden she has several good people coming in for induction.
 The first one will come tonight and into the night, for as long as it takes.

-Hm... this does not correspond to what we discussed in terms of familiarisation.
-At least one full day shift and one full night shift, accompanied by an experienced nurse, that's what we agreed.
-Well, at least it's nice that we're filling the three positions.
-Once we have a full team and not everyone has to work around 200 hours a month - plus overtime, of course - we'll manage the rest somehow.
+Hm... that doesn't correspond to what we discussed in terms of familiarisation.
+We agreed on at least one full day shift and one full night shift, accompanied by an experienced carer.
+Well, at least it's nice that we've filled the three positions.
+Once we have a full team and not everyone has to put in around 200 hours a month - plus overtime, of course - then we'll manage the rest somehow.

 A new carer who has worked for my care service before.
 Back on the job because of child and children.
 And in my team from now on.
 Someone with experience.
 That's good.
 We could use someone like that.